 - 10 Best Places To Grab a Coffee and Work in Barcelona With Free WiFi

-4. Where to network with other digital nomads in Barcelona
+4. Where to network with other remote based professionals in Barcelona?

 With its thriving expat and entrepreneurial scene, there’s always lots going on for digital nomads in Barcelona, and that means you’ll never be short of networking opportunities.
 During the lonelier moments of digital nomad life, it’s also reassuring to know that there are lots of others in the city feeling the same way as you – there’s always good company if you need it.